poseidonos/poseidonos/README.md

 | SPDK RPC Server UDS | /var/tmp/spdk.sock |
 | Hugepage information | /tmp/uram_hugepage |

-- Note: POS also provides a web-based graphical user interface (GUI) called PoseidonOS-GUI.
-It will be explained in the GUI section.

 ### Step 1.
 Start POS application

-Become a root user and check if you have local NVMe devices attached to the OS with its kernel device driver.
+Using the following commands (with the root permission), check out the NVMe devices attached to the OS.
+They are currently using the kernel device driver.
 ```bash
 ibof@R2U14-PSD-3:~$ su -
 Password: